If you’re going to date a college athlete, you have to understand a few things first:

 12. We value our quiet, relaxed, lay-in-bed-and-cuddle-after-a-long-day time and we need someone who’s not always trying to party.
 But we’ll totally party with you too, when it’s not breaking the 48-hour rule.

-13. As a significant other, you’re expected to be at our games, or at least ask us how they went.
+13. As a significant other, you’re expected to be at (most of) our games, or at least ask us how they went.

 14. We are extremely sensitive at times, especially post-loss.
 So don’t take it personally or get on our case about it.